microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

       ...
 ```

+Since both `ITextViewOpenClosedListener` and `ITextViewChangedListener` declare the `TextViewExtensionConfiguration` property, the configuration applies to both listeners.

 When you run your extension, you should see:

 - [ITextViewOpenClosedListener.TextViewOpenedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewOpenedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime an editor is opened by the user.